resource/backbone.rebar/README.md

 After the server has been started you'll be notified with a port number.
 You can then open a browser and navigate to http://localhost:PORT.

+The most complete example is the starter-kit.
+You can use this as a starting point for most web-applications.

 # Features